ui-extension

 }

-The following are extended functions for bitmap scaling, compression, and blur.
+The following are extended functions for bitmap scaling, shrinking, and blur.

 Scale bitmap.